trey-rosius/apartment_complex_management_system/README.md

 ```

 The default authentication type for the GraphQl api is the `API_KEY`.

-With the auth type, users can see a list of all available buildings on the platform.
+With this authentication type, users can see a list of all available buildings on the platform.
 But they'll need to be signed in and assigned to a particular group, in-order to progress through the rest of the api endpoints.

 ## Outputs